France is often viewed as the birthplace of cinema.

 Le Diner de Cons (The Dinner Game) is a comedic film directed by Francis Veber and released in 1998.
 The film was an adaptation of a famous stage play by the same name.

 The film stars Thierry Lhermitte as Pierre, an editor who attends a weekly dinner where everyone brings the dumbest person they can find as their guest.
 The film had an American adaptation called, Dinner for Schmucks, starring Paul Rudd and Steve Carell.
 The film is currently available for purchase on Amazon as a DVD, Blu Ray or video on demand.

 Le Fabuleux Destin d'Amélie Poulain (2001)

 The lead actress Audrey Tautou was later seen by American audiences in the Da Vinci Code, Alien Resurrection in 2006.
-Jean-Pierre Jeunet is widely regarded as one of the most important directors in French cinema, achieving both critical and commercial success.
+Jean-Pierre Jeunet is widely regarded as one of the most influential directors in French cinema, achieving both critical and commercial success.
 While quite successful in Europe, he was able to direct a film for American audiences.
-Other popular media have taken inspiration from the film including the Emmy winning show, Pushing Daisies, which based its tone and style on Amélie.
+Other popular media have taken inspiration from the film, including the Emmy winning show, Pushing Daisies, which based its tone and style on Amélie.